 - Stay clear of water that is in contact with downed power lines.

-- If you are asked to leave your property, shut off electric circuits.
-If advised by your local utility, shut off gas service as well.
+- If you are asked to leave your property, disconnect all electrical appliances and shut off electric circuits.
+If advised by your local utility, shut off gas service, as well.

 Planning for evacuation